 In the following graphic, you will see how the components of the HTML Markup represent the box elements we want to change.

-- I replaced the text for 'Multi Family' within the 'category-title' <span> tags.
+We replaced the text for 'Multi Family' within the 'category-title' <span> tags.

-We will edit the other tiles accordingly to complete our project.
+Next, we will edit the other tiles accordingly to complete our project.

 Once your edits are complete, copy all of the content in notepad++, and paste it into the site editor code view.